Andros-Spica/hpcModel/README.md

 ![images/hpcModel-logo_v3.png](images/hpcModel-logo_v3.png)

-This repository includes documentation, sensitive analysis report (Rmarkdown), and a user interface (Shiny app).
+This repository includes the source files and documentation of the HPC model, the sensitive analysis report (Rmarkdown), and a user interface for running and visualising simulations (Shiny app).

 The entire repository is the directory of an R Project that runs in RStudio.
 Download it to consult and use all files locally.